 Step Up Your Curb Appeal with a New Mailbox Post!

-The receptacle for the Rebel house (the rental that Matt and I have been remodeling) had a mailbox and a post that was way worse than mine.
+The receptacle for the house had a mailbox and a post that was way worse than mine.
 I did not take a “before” photo, so I will describe it to you… The box was rusty and had a magnetic covering on it featuring a “deer” scene.
 The post was a bent pipe that was leaning.
-In fact, Matt yanked it out of the ground with his bare hands!
+In fact, I yanked it out of the ground with my bare hands!
 It was in very sad shape!
-Once the post was built, set into the ground, and painted, it made the Rebel house look like a million bucks all the way to the curb!
+Once the post was built, set into the ground, and painted, it made the house look like a million bucks all the way to the curb!

 - 1 – 4×4 post at 8′ plus a scrap piece at 14″